bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/pickles.md

 ![img.png](../../Resources/pickles/pickles.png)

 Pickles is the in-universe character of Matt Nichols, one of the band members.
-He is user 0012 in the system.
+Before the June 4th 2024 update, he was number 0012 in the system.
+He is currently user 0011.

 ![](../../Resources/pickles/pickles_art.jpg)